ramkishan576/SummraizedText/README.md

-AI-Powered Course Recommendation System
+AI-Powered Content Summarization System

 📌 Overview

-This project is an AI-powered Course Recommendation System that utilizes Retrieval-Augmented Generation (RAG) to fetch relevant course details from a JSON dataset.
-It is designed to help users find suitable courses based on their queries in a chatbot-like interaction.
+This project is an AI-powered Content Summarization System that utilizes Natural Language Processing (NLP) and Large Language Models (LLMs) to generate concise summaries of text-based content.
+It helps in extracting key insights from long documents, articles, or any given text.

 🔥 Features

-Uses LangChain for natural language processing and retrieval.
+Uses LangChain for efficient text processing and summarization.

-Fetches course details dynamically from a structured JSON dataset.

-Supports conversational interaction where users can ask about courses.

-Handles greetings and FAQs before suggesting courses.
+Supports different summarization styles (extractive & abstractive).

+Handles large text inputs and generates meaningful summaries.

 Can be integrated with Twilio for AI-driven call responses.